CompressedScaffnew: The First Theoretical Double Acceleration of Communication from Local Training and Compression in Distributed Optimization: Communication Complexity

 We have reported in Table~1 the TotalCom complexity for several algorithms, and to the best of our knowledge, \algno improves upon all known algorithms, which use either LT or CC on top of \algn{GD}.
+Moreover, this is achieved not only for uplink communication, but for our more comprehensive model of total communication.